Techgethr/somniapulse/README.md

 - `network` is either `"testnet"` or `"mainnet"`
 - `contractAddress` is the address of the deployed DeviceRegistry contract

-The SDK now includes both the DeviceRegistry ABI and the ERC20 ABI internally, and automatically retrieves the token address from the contract, so there's no need to provide it as a parameter.
+The SDK automatically retrieves the ERC-20 token address from the DeviceRegistry contract, so there's no need to provide it as a parameter.
+It also includes both the DeviceRegistry ABI and the ERC20 ABI internally.

 ### Device Management
 ```javascript